-is Associate Professor of English and American Literature in the Department of English at the University of Toronto, specializing in eighteenth- and nineteenth-century American literature.
+is Professor of English and American Literature in the Department of English at the University of Toronto, specializing in eighteenth- and nineteenth-century American literature and in the relationship between literature and political philosophy.
 He is the author of Democracy, Revolution and Monarchism in Early American Literature

 (Cambridge, 2002) and Hobbes, Sovereignty and Early American Literature

-“Sovereignty and Grace: Hobbes and the Puritans,” forthcoming in The New American Puritan Studies
+“Sovereignty and Grace: Hobbes and the Puritans,” in The New American Puritan Studies

 , ed.
 Bryce Traister, Cambridge UP, 2017.